 Posting any pictures of your house or neighborhood

-Many bloggers share pictures from their personal lives on their blogs in an attempt to create a realistic picture of their lives for their readers.
-This is not a way to keep your online identity safe while blogging.
-If you’re going to share pictures from your personal life on the blog, make sure that they don’t reveal any telling information about you.
+Many bloggers share photos from their personal lives on their blogs in an attempt to create a realistic image of their lives for their readers.
+It is not a way to keep your online identity safe while blogging.
+If you’re going to share pictures from your personal experience on the blog, make sure that they don’t reveal any telling information about you.
 It’s a good idea to avoid posting any pictures of the outside of your house or apartment, where people would be able to see an address, and any pictures that have street signs in them.
 All of this information can paint a very clear picture of where you live on your blog.

 Referencing any places of employment

 It’s ok to talk about the type of work you do on your blog, but you should never divulge your company name or any company information on your website.
-Doing so not only compromises your personal privacy, but also that of your company.
+Doing so compromises not only your privacy but also that of your company.

 Oversharing and giving away too much information